Significant Mosques in El Moez Street, Egypt

 Al Azhar Mosque

 Throughout history, the mosque has gone through a lot.
 It was once among the congregational mosques in Egypt until some rulers shunned it and removed its congregational status.
-That was only until the Mamluk Sultanate arrived in Egypt to reverse all of those processes.
+That was until the Mamluk Sultanate arrived in Egypt to reverse those processes.
 They even expanded the mosque and overhauled it.

 Mosque of Abu Dahab